Part info

 - Option 2: described below ↓

-Here is a picture of a 3D printed insert that works in a 50mm tube with 2mm wall thickness.
-If you happen to find a tube with these dimensions, you can use it (download link below).
-If the tube is strong (e.g. aluminium), you may not need to glue or screw the insert in.
+- If the pipe is strong (e.g. aluminium) and you print the exact diameter, you may not need to glue or screw the insert in.
 You might get lucky and it will just stay in.

-The 3D printed part works with a channel for a normal M6 screw and a “lock” that you can put in there.
+- Most of the inserts shared work with a channel for a regular M6 nut.
+So the thread is metal.
+Usually there is also a “lock” that helps to keep the nut in place and avoid that it spins and break the plastic.
 Of course, this part needs to be printed with a strong infill, because the part is holding the nut in place, and if you’re going to put a lot of pressure on it to ensure a stable connection, the 3D printed walls need to be able to withstand that pressure.
 If the component is not strong enough, the M6 nut will break the walls and start to rotate inside the component.

 Introduced by